Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 We think that the true story is much less exotic.

-The Four-square is just the builders' two-story version of the popular Craftsman bungalow.
+The Four-Square is just the builders' two-story version of the popular Craftsman bungalow.

-Buyers liked the simplicity, open floor plan, and interior efficiency of the bungalow but many buyers wanted a larger house.
+Homeowners liked the simplicity, open floor plan, and interior efficiency of the bungalow but many buyers wanted a larger house.

 Architectural Significance

-However, it came to be, this distinctive house that has become one of the most recognizable of American home styles.
+However, it came to be, this distinctive house has become one of the most recognizable of American home styles.

 Today, it is well regarded by architectural historians as one of the icons of American residential architecture.
-But, recognition was long in coming.

-For decades the Four-square was mostly ignored by the architectural community as just an uninspired, builder-designed curiosity: chunky, rectangular, symmetrical, unassuming, and plain as an old shoe.
-It was thought to have little style and no architectural significance.
+For decades the Four-Square was mostly ignored by the architectural community as just an uninspired, builder-designed curiosity: chunky, rectangular, symmetrical, unassuming, and plain as an old shoe.

-The style did not even have a name until 1982 when the term Foursquare was coined by Clem Labine, founder and editor of the Old House Journal [3] and Patricia Poore (the Journal's current editor) in their article entitled "The Comfortable House: Post-Victorian Domestic Architecture".
+The style did not even have a name until 1982 when the term Foursquare was coined by Clem Labine, founder and editor of the Old House Journal [3], and Patricia Poore (the Journal's current editor) in their article entitled "The Comfortable House: Post-Victorian Domestic Architecture".

-Two American Four-square houses with cedar clapboard siding and hip roofs in the Irvingdale area of Lincoln.
+Two American Four-Square houses with cedar clapboard siding and hip roofs in the Irvingdale area of Lincoln.
 Both this house and the house below were built by the same builder, on the same block, probably from a mail-order kit.

-In contrast to other localities, Four-square houses in Nebraska usually do not feature the typical horizontal band between floors nor different siding on the upper story.
+In contrast to other localities, Four-Square houses in Nebraska usually do not feature the typical horizontal band between floors nor different siding on the upper story.

 The style has its own folksy attraction, however, a particular aesthetic appeal that is hard to describe in strictly architectural terms.